Etinosa and lady trade words over vow not to have more kids after dad's death

 Etinosa and Franky clash

-Franky said that despite the hysterectomy talk, Etinosa might still go ahead to have twins and finished her statement with a condolence to the actress father.
+Franky said that despite the hysterectomy talk, Etinosa might still go ahead to have twins and finished her statement with condolence to the actress' father.

-The Nollywood star in her simply re[ly, told Franky to save the condolences for her family members.
+The Nollywood star, in her simple reply, told Franky to save the condolences for her family members.

 See the post below: